Contingency-Aware Nodal Optimal Power Investments with High Temporal Resolution: Algorithms

 We further improve upon the above level-bundle variant by integrating contingency generation in the process.
 Rather than fully solving each subproblem with $\cJ^\full$ before generating cuts for the capacity decision, the oracle $\cO$ returns newly identified contingency violations found from partial screening, which are added to the contingency list in line \ref{alg:bundle:add_ctg}.
 To our knowledge, this combination of adaptive or inexact oracles (based on systematic constraint tightening) with an analytic center bundle method has not been previously published.

-\begin{proposition} Alg. \ref{alg:bundle} terminates in finite iterations and returns an $\epsilon$-optimal solution of the $\bund$ problem \eqref{eq:bund}. \end{proposition} \begin{proof} At iteration $k$, if the gap $(U_k-L_k)/U_k$ has reached the desired tolerance $\epsilon$, then the algorithm terminates with an $\epsilon$-optimal solution based on the lower bound's validity and $x_k$'s feasibility.
-Otherwise, there are two possible iteration types, discernable after lines \ref{alg:bundle:cuts}-\ref{alg:bundle:add_ctg}. \textbf{Type~I}: At least one subproblem $\omega$ either (a) adds a cut that locally improves $\hat{h}_{k,\omega}(x_k) > \hat{h}_{k-1,\omega}(x_k)$, or (b) generates new constraints with $\mathcal{J}'_{k\omega} \neq \emptyset$.
+\begin{proposition} Alg. \ref{alg:bundle} terminates in finite iterations and returns an $\epsilon$-optimal solution of the $\bund$ problem \eqref{eq:bund}. \end{proposition} \begin{proof} At iteration $k$, if the gap $(U_k-L_k)/U_k$ has reached the desired tolerance $\epsilon$, then the algorithm terminates with an $\epsilon$-optimal solution because the lower and upper bounds are valid by Prop. \ref{prop:bounds}.
+Otherwise, there are two possible iteration types, discernible in lines \ref{alg:bundle:cuts}-\ref{alg:bundle:add_ctg}. \textbf{Type~I}: At least one subproblem $\omega$ either (a) adds a cut that locally improves $\hat{h}_{k,\omega}(x_k) > \hat{h}_{k-1,\omega}(x_k)$, or (b) generates new constraints with $\mathcal{J}'_{k\omega} \neq \emptyset$.
 There are a finite number of possible subsets $\mathcal{J}_\omega \subseteq \mathcal{J}^\full$, and each $\mathcal{J}_\omega$-parameterized LP \eqref{eq:subproblem} has a finite number of \emph{faces} since each face is defined by a set of active constraints.
 Recall that faces can range in dimension, from vertices (0), edges (1), polygons (2), ... , up to facets with $\dim(\cY^r(...)) - 1$.
 Then, each subgradient cut in line \ref{alg:bundle:cuts} contains at least one of these faces.
-So the number of Type~I iterations, where some cut adds at least one new face to the cutting plane model, must be finite. \textbf{Type~II} iteration is: For all scenarios $\omega$, we have both: (a') $\hat{h}_{k\omega}(x_{k}) = \hat{h}_{k-1, \omega}(x_{k})$, and (b') $\sigma_{k\omega} = 0$.
+So the number of Type~I iterations, where some cut adds at least one new face to the cutting plane model, must be finite.
+In a \textbf{Type~II} iteration: for all scenarios $\omega$, we have both (a') $\hat{h}_{k\omega}(x_{k}) = \hat{h}_{k-1, \omega}(x_{k})$, and (b') $\sigma_{k\omega} = 0$.
 Thus,

 where the first equality follows from $f$'s definition in line \ref{alg:bundle:fk} and assumption (b'), the first inequality uses the max operator in line \ref{alg:bundle:cuts}, the second equality applies assumption (a'), the third equality uses $\hat{f}$'s definition in line \ref{alg:bundle:fk_hat}, and finally the last inequality follows from the membership of $x_{k}$ in $\mathcal{L}(\hat{f}_{k-1}, \theta^{lev}_{k-1})$ from line \ref{alg:bundle:x}.
 This fact means $U_{k} \leq f_{k} \leq L_{k-1} + \alpha(U_{k-1} - L_{k-1})$.
 Further, the nondecreasing lower bound $L_{k} \geq L_{k-1}$ implies $U_{k} - L_{k} \leq \alpha (U_{k-1} - L_{k-1})$, i.e., the gap has improved geometrically.
 Then $\epsilon$ convergence is guaranteed after $K > \log\left(\frac{1}{\epsilon} \cdot \frac{U_1 - L_1}{f^*} \right) / \log(\frac{1}{\alpha})$ iterations of Type II.
 Thus Alg. \ref{alg:bundle} converges. \end{proof}